-The Honduras Baptist Dental Mission sends a Mission Team of about 80 people -- half from Honduras and half from the US -- to a small town or village in Honduras every other week.
-Each team operates a medical and dental Mission for 3 days, typically Monday through Wednesday.
+The Honduras Baptist Dental Mission sends mission teams of anywhere from 20 to 80 people -- half from Honduras and half from the US -- to a small town or village in Honduras about every other week.
+Each team operates a medical and dental brigade for 3 days, typically Monday through Wednesday.
 The team includes a number of licensed medical professionals from both the US and Honduras, as well as translators and general volunteers.
-During the 3 days that the field Mission is open, about 2000 people of all ages will be seen.
-The locations are chosen ahead of time by our full-time, resident Missionaries, who seek to assist local churches and villages.
-By working with Pastors and leaders, the Mission will advertise on local radio and other means, to announce the dates of Mission.
-By the time the Mission opens on Monday morning, there are often people waiting in line to receive free medical and dental care, and hear the Gospel of Jesus.
+During the 3 days that the brigade is run, about 1200 people of all ages will be seen.
+The locations are chosen ahead of time by our full-time, resident missionaries, who seek to assist local churches and villages.
+By working with pastors and community leaders, the mission advertises the dates of the brigade in advance of the teams' arrival.
+By the time the brigade opens on Monday morning, there are often people waiting in line to receive free medical and dental care, and hear the Gospel of Jesus.

 The Mission provides medical care, dental care, pharmaceuticals, eye care, Bibles and more to the people of the village or town.

-The Honduras Baptist Dental Mission is first and foremost a Baptist, Evangelical outreach organization, dedicated to both serving the people of Honduras for Christ, and reaching the unsaved.
-We believe Christ has called us to witness to and love the people of Honduras, through what we say and what we do.
-We freely give the gifts of medicine, dentistry and basic care, through the heart of Christ living in us, and the gift of the spirit living through us.
+The Honduras Baptist Dental Mission is first and foremost a Baptist, Evangelical outreach organization, dedicated to both serving the people of Honduras for Christ and reaching the unsaved.
+We believe Christ has called us to witness to and love the people of Honduras through what we say and what we do.
+We freely give the gifts of medicine, dentistry, and basic care, through the power of Christ, and the gift of the Spirit living in us.

 While not all teams provide veterinary care, it is still very much needed as the people in the rural villages of Honduras rely on animals for food, transportation, milk and other sustenance.
-Animals include horses, cows, pigs and more.
+Veterinary care most commonly consists of providing de-worming medication to horses, cows, pigs and dogs.